MarkWilcock/Generative-AI-Course/10 Introduction.md

 * to decide if a thing is in a particular class e.g. is the image that of a dog, a cat, or neither (_classification_)
 * grouping items with similar attributes into sets (_clustering_)

-Examples of "traditional" AI include:
+Examples of "traditional" AI in daily life  include:
 * when the bank approves your credit card transaction or
 * when Amazon / YouTube / Netflix recommend a book / video / movie.
 * facial reconition at passport e-gates
 * choice of adverts presented to us on search engines and sites like YouTube

-## Some practical ideas on on how  to use LLMs
-LLMs generate text from scratch, starting with a prompt.
-The prompt could
-- _provide an instruction_: summarise, review, plan...
+Examples of Generative AI in daily life include:
+* customer service chatbots
+* Amazon's Alexa, Apple's Siri

+## Examples of how AI tools can make us more productive at work
+AI tools can help us with the following types of task:
+* provide step by steo instructions to complete a task
-- _ask a question_: Who was Neil Armstrong?
+* ask a question e.g. Who was Neil Armstrong?
-- _complete a text_: Einstein was important to physics because...
+* plan a task: plan activities for a day out in ...
+* brainstorm ideas: suggest a name of a pub quiz team
+* review and suggest improvements an some text or a document
-- and perform lots of technical/software tasks: e.g. explain an Excel formula, write Python code.
+* and perform lots of technical/software tasks: e.g. explain an Excel formula, write SQL or Python code.

-## Multi model models
+## Multi modal models
 Models can take in data and respond in several formats (text, audi, images, video).
 Current examples include:
 * text to image: such as Open AIs DALL-E, MidJourney
 * audio to text e.g transcription in Microsoft Teams
 * text to video for example, https://openai.com/sora  or Google's Veo

 More and more AIs are becoming multi-modal.
 For example, ChatGPT 4o transforms text to text, image to text (it can describe an image), text to image, and text to video.
 OpenAI demos GPT 4o as able to understand facial expressions and respond with a voice  expressing emotion.

-## Models vs Products
-We interact with a LLM through a user interface (UI) or an application.
-The UI talks directly to the model.
-The UI may provide certain helpful capabilities.
-For example, the ChatGPT web user interface keeps note of the previous prompts and responses in a conversation and resubmits those with the latest prompt so that the LLM always has the entire conversation history.

-If needed, we can talk directly with the model, typically using a Python script.
-For example, what do you think this Python snippet does?

-> completion = client.chat.completions.create(
->    model="gpt-3.5-turbo",
->    messages=[
->      {"role": "system", "content": "You are a poet and an expert in Python."},
->      {"role": "user", "content": "Compose a poem that explains the list, dics and tuples."} ])

 ## Problems with AI Tools